OWASP/www-chapter-hartford/index.md

 ## Local News

+**OWASP CT @ Queens High School for the Sciences at York College 3/12** Day in the Life of a Computer Security Professional - We get high school students excited about computer security, and what it's like to be a builder, breaker, defender.

+Agenda:
+* What people think we do
+* What we actually do
+* How I got here; my path to computer security
+* College
+* Penetration Testing
+* Cybersecurity careers
+* Job skills
+* Computer Science not required
+* The cybersecurity pipeline problem: you're the solution!

 **OWASP CT @ Virtual Cybersecurity Summit 2/25-2/26**

 We'll be running a virtual booth to talk OWASP for those attending the summit as well as for our members.
 More details to follow.